 Application and Examination Requirements

-1. A fully completed application and supporting documents (as outlined on application form) along with the appropriate application and examination fee must be submitted prior to scheduling the written examination.
+1. A fully completed application and supporting documents (as outlined on application form) along with the appropriate application and examination fee must be submitted and approved prior to scheduling the written examination.
 Once the written examination has been scheduled, the application and exam can only be cancelled with the fee refunded upon one month prior written notice to the Board Chair and/or headquarters office.

 2. Passing score for written exam is 70%.
 In case a second written examination is needed due to inadequate score, a separate examination fee must be paid prior to retaking the written examination.
 A 6 month waiting period is required prior to retaking the examination.